prayantr/clicksend/README.md

 ## Installation

-To install using Bundler grab the latest stable version:
+To install using [Bundler][bundler] grab the latest stable version:

 ```
 gem 'clicksend', '~> 0.0.1'